poelstra/mhub/README.md

     (default all)
   * `persistent?: boolean`: Whether to persist this queue to disk (default false)
-* `TopicState`: Forwards all messages, but also stores the last message for each topic.
+* `TopicStore`: Forwards all messages, but also stores the last message for each topic.
 New subscribers will receive that last message (and any future state) of the topics.
 Useful for storing (simple) configuration data (e.g. URLs of JSON APIs), initializing all connecting displays to the same state, etc.